Shoplifters of the World Unite

 "Shoplifters of the World Unite" is a song by the English rock band the Smiths, written by Morrissey and Johnny Marr.
 Morrissey's lyrics, which endorsed shoplifting and referenced Karl Marx, were controversial at the time of the song's release.
 Musically, the song continues the glam rock styling of other Smiths singles during the period and includes a short guitar solo from Marr.

 "Shoplifters of the World Unite" was first released as a non-album single in January 1987, after the band decided to scrap the single release of their original A-side, "You Just Haven't Earned It Yet, Baby".
 The song was a commercial success, reaching number twelve in the UK, and has been included on compilation albums such as The World Won't Listen and Louder Than Bombs.
-It has since seen critical acclaim and Morrissey has named the song as a personal favorite.
+It has since seen critical acclaim and Morrissey has named the song as a personal favourite.

 Background

 Written by Morrissey and Johnny Marr, "Shoplifters of the World Unite" lyrically endorsed shoplifting and nonconformism at large.
 The title alludes to the slogan "Workers of the world, unite!" as well as the 1966 David and Jonathan hit "Lovers of the World Unite".
 During a 1987 interview with Shaun Duggan, Morrissey said of the song: "[It does] not literally mean picking up a loaf of bread or a watch and sticking it in your coat pocket.
 It's more or less spiritual shoplifting, cultural shoplifting, taking things and using them to your own advantage".